NICE process and methods

 The processes and methods described in this manual are based on internationally recognised standards, and the experience and expertise of the teams at NICE, the contractors that work with NICE, NICE committee members and stakeholders.
 They are based on internationally accepted criteria of quality, as detailed in the AGREE Enterprise's Appraisal of Guidelines for Research and Evaluation II (AGREE II) instrument, and primary methodological research and evaluation undertaken by the NICE teams.

-As NICE changes its processes and methods in line with the NICE strategy for 2021 to 2026, a key focus is on delivering digital living guideline recommendations.
-This means that in future, we will update some recommendations as soon as new evidence becomes available to provide useful and useable content to users.
+As NICE changes its processes and methods in line with the NICE strategy for 2021 to 2026, we will update some recommendations rapidly in high priority areas to provide useful and useable content to users.
 This manual describes how we develop new guidelines and update our existing guideline recommendations.
-It includes information on referral (for new guidelines) and development through to publication and implementation, as well as checking the need for an update, and the updating process.

 This manual covers methods and processes for clinical, public health and social care topics, and service guidance (see the appendix on service delivery – developing review questions, evidence reviews and synthesis).